elastic-interval/pretenst-com/relativistic.md

 The corresponding game of catch in the tension interval is a little bit stranger, because we can't hold the ball for a negative amount of time and send it back before we caught it.
 This is no ordinary game of catch!
 It's more like a juggler with multiple balls going back and forth.

-For the jugglers in the tension intervals to be able to express themselves properly, they will have to hold on to the previous ball and throw it back after a time which corresponds to
+For the jugglers in the tension intervals to be able to express themselves properly, they will have to hold on to the previous ball and throw it back after a time which corresponds to the length that they want to be.

 ## Timing relative to what?

-We now know how long should the joints hold on to the balls of the game of catch going on in each interval?
+We now know how long the joints have to hold on to the balls of the game of catch going on in each interval?
 But we still don't know exactly when to throw the balls.
 Since balls will be arriving early and late, we can't just send a ball back at a moment a certain length of time after that ball arrived, because that would all just happen at light speed and we could no longer properly express the desire of each interval.

 The amount of time that an interval end has to hold the ball will be relative to the aggregate "event" that can be registered at a joint based on all the intervals that meet there.
 So let's imagine one cycle of this game.